gadget78/Evernode-Deploy-Monitor/README.md

 ## 3 monitor_balance

 *source, and destination accounts can be one of your evernode accounts or a unique address of your choice.*
-*and the EVR destinaton account, can be an exchange as tag is supported.*
+*and the EVR destination account, can be an exchange as tag is supported.*

 As a minimum amount of XAH is required to run an evernode host (for TX fees), this script with check the balance and